morloderex/php-rfcs/resources/imported-rfcs/null_coercion_consistency.txt

   // string(1) "2" / int(2) / float(2) / bool(true)

 user_function(3.3, 3.3, 3.3, 3.3);
-  // string(3) "3.3" / int(3) / float(3.3) / bool(true)
+  // string(3) "3.3" / int(3), lost precision / float(3.3) / bool(true)

 user_function(false, false, false, false);
   // string(0) "" / int(0) / float(0) / bool(false)

 user_function(NULL, NULL, NULL, NULL);
-  // Uncaught TypeError x4?
+  // Fatal error, Uncaught TypeError x4!
 </code>

-Arrays, Resources, and Objects (without toString) cannot be coerced (for fairly obvious reasons).

-String/Int/Float/Bool can be coerced.

-NULL can usually be coerced (e.g. string concatenation, == comparisons, arithmetics, sprintf, print, echo, array keys), but...

-  - PHP 7.0 introduced the ability for user-defined functions to specify parameter types via the [[https://wiki.php.net/rfc/scalar_type_hints_v5#behaviour_of_weak_type_checks|Scalar Type Declarations RFC]], where the implementation triggered Type Errors for those using //strict_types=1//, and otherwise used coercion for string/int/float/bool, but not NULL.
-  - PHP 8.1 updated internal function parameters to work in the same way.

 ==== Scalar Types ====

-[[https://news-web.php.net/php.internals/117523|George Peter Banyard]] notes that "Userland scalar types [...] did not include coercion from NULL for //very// good reasons".
-The only reason mentioned in [[https://wiki.php.net/rfc/scalar_type_hints_v5|Scalar Type Declarations]] is "to be consistent with our existing type declarations" (no further details given).

-The RFC also says "it should be possible for existing userland libraries to add scalar type declarations without breaking compatibility", but this is not the case, because of NULL.
+The [[https://wiki.php.net/rfc/scalar_type_hints_v5|Scalar Type Declarations]] RFC says "it should be possible for existing userland libraries to add scalar type declarations without breaking compatibility", but this is not the case, because of NULL.
 This has made adoption of type declarations harder, as it does not work like the following:

 <code php>
 function my_function($s, $i, $f, $b) {